-Many ISC schools have fundraising programmes so that they can offer more help to hard working families who may not otherwise be able to afford the school fees.
+Many ISC schools have fundraising programmes so that they can offer financial help to families who may not otherwise be able to afford the school fees.
 The funds are used to award means-tested bursaries.

 Bursaries are means-assessed on a financial basis and will require a parent or guardian to complete a declaration to establish whether the student meets the necessary criteria.
 This is usually re-assessed each year that the bursary is required.

 The details of fee assistance will always be found on the schools’ websites.
-If anything is not clear, ring the school’s admissions office.
+If anything is not clear, contact the school’s admissions office.
 Some schools may require you to apply a long time in advance.

 Schools have different age points of entry such as age 5, 7, 11, 13, and 16.
 The numbers of bursaries and scholarships on offer vary according to age of entry but tend to be more numerous for older pupils.

 For families with low incomes, some schools have a fund which contributes to the costs of extras such as uniform, books and school trips.

 Scholarships are a form of financial aid available to pupils who are particularly strong either academically, or in music, sport or art.
 Both scholarships and bursaries can be awarded to children at the same time.
 Scholarships are not usually means-tested but instead based on the child's abilities.

 Parents or guardians should contact the admissions department of the individual schools you are interested in, as schools will have their own fee assistance programmes.

 To find schools with financial assistance options, use the ISC School Search.
 When looking on a school's website, information about bursaries and scholarships is likely to be in the 'admissions’ section.